Mikey Doble

-Michael Doble (born 8 December 1998) is a British racing driver currently competing in the British Touring Car Championship for Motor Parts Direct with Power Maxed Racing.
+Michael John Rainey Doble (born 8 December 1998) is a British racing driver who is competing in the British Touring Car Championship for LKQ Euro Car Parts with Power Maxed Racing.
 He is champion of the 2022 Ginetta GT5 Challenge and the 2022 BMW Compact Cup, and he made his British Touring Car Championship debut in 2023.

 Career

 Karting

-Doble began his career in karting, and competed in various championships across the United Kingdom, such as the Super 1 National Super Cadet Championship in 2012, where he came 5th.
+Doble began his career in karting, and competed in various championships across the United Kingdom, such as the Super 1 National Super Cadet Championship in 2012, where he came fifth.

 Golf

-Following Doble's karting career, his focus moved to golf, which he played full time for 5 years with the ambition of becoming a professional golfer, winning titles at a county and collegiate level.
+Following Doble's karting career, his focus moved to golf, which he played full time for five years with the ambition of becoming a professional golfer, winning titles at a county and collegiate level.

 BMW Compact Cup

 Doble returned to Racing and subsequently made his car racing debut in 2018, competing in the BRSCC BMW Compact Cup.
 He competed in this championship from 2018 to 2022, and won the championship title in 2022.